-Supervisor Password : You can enter the Setup Program and User Password : change the options of the setup menus.
-You can enter the Setup Program but cannot change the options of the setup menus .
+Supervisor Password: You can enter the Setup Program and

+change the options of the setup menus.
+You can enter the Setup Program but

+User Password: You can enter the Setup Program but cannot change the options of the setup menus.